Uranian Astrology

 Venus/Saturn = Moon, for example, might describe emotional experiences (Moon) colored by the tension between desire (Venus) and restriction (Saturn).
 In practice, this often shows up as loyalty, loneliness in partnerships, or emotional caution.

 Alfred Witte developed the planetary picture system in Hamburg in the 1920s.
-His student Friedrich Sieggrun and collaborator Ludwig Rudolph helped systematize the interpretations.
-The Regelwerk fur Planetenbilder (Rules for Planetary Pictures) was first published in 1928 and remains the standard reference.
+His students Friedrich Sieggrun and Hermann Lefeldt, with publisher Ludwig Rudolph, helped systematize the interpretations.
+Lefeldt is the author who codified the work into the Regelwerk fur Planetenbilder (Rules for Planetary Pictures), first published in 1928 and still the standard reference today.

 The Regelwerk contains a keyword delineation for every possible three-factor combination.
 The entries are short, almost telegraphic: "Joint enterprises.
 Working together with others.
 Community work."
 The brevity is intentional.
-The reader is expected to adapt the keywords to context.
+The reader adapts the keywords to context.

 Filtering for relevance